Gab12123/DevOps/README.md

 #### Obtained results

-On our dashboard, we can see the traffic and rout between 2 different versions of the app.
+On our dashboard, we can see the traffic and route between 2 different versions of the app.
 We can shift between them, in the following screenshot we directed everything on the latest version :
 ![Kiali Dashboard](images/kialidashboard.png)